Vikramjit Singh Sahney

-As a former President ICC Paris-India, Mr. Sahney's endeavour has been to enable & strengthen business worldwide to secure peace, prosperity and opportunity for all.
-He is committed to take forward the agenda of ICC, through continued deep engagements with the United Nations (UN), WTO and other Multilateral Organisations, to shape the international policy landscape on behalf of its members worldwide.
+As the former President of the India chapter of the International Chamber of Commerce (ICC) in Paris, Sahney's goal has been to help businesses around the world to grow and work together to promote peace, prosperity and opportunities for all.

+He is committed to continuing the ICC’s mission by working closely with international organizations like the United Nations (UN), the World Trade Organization (WTO), and other global groups to shape international policies in ways that benefit ICC members around the world.

-As a former Honorary Consul General of South Africa, Mr. Sahney's responsibilities are directed towards development of commercial, economic, cultural and social relations between India and South Africa and also promote friendly relations between the two.
+As a former Honorary Consul General of South Africa, Sahney's responsibilities are directed towards development of commercial, economic, cultural and social relations between India and South Africa and also promote friendly relations between the two.

-As Chair, BRICS Agri Business Forum, Mr. Sahney has also made observations and given presentation before the Heads of States of all BRICS Nations underlining the need to take firm steps to tackle the global food crisis, promote global economic recovery and initiatives on food security to boost economic growth.
+As Chair, BRICS Agri Business Forum, Sahney has also made observations and given presentation before the Heads of States of all BRICS Nations underlining the need to take firm steps to tackle the global food crisis, promote global economic recovery and initiatives on food security to boost economic growth.

-Mr. Sahney has been in Board of National Skill Development Corporation (NSDC); a former Trustee India Brand Equity Foundation, Ministry of Commerce, Govt. of India, Member Board of Trade, Govt. of India, Member India-UAE Joint Task Force, Board Member – Muntajat (Govt. of Qatar) India, Board member – FICCI & ASSOCHEM, Chair - India Africa Business Forum, Chair – India-Arab Council, Secretary General – Maharaja Ranjit Singh Trust.
+Sahney has been in Board of National Skill Development Corporation (NSDC); a former Trustee India Brand Equity Foundation, Ministry of Commerce, Govt. of India, Member Board of Trade, Govt. of India, Member India-UAE Joint Task Force, Board Member – Muntajat (Govt. of Qatar) India, Board member – FICCI & ASSOCHEM, Chair - India Africa Business Forum, Chair – India-Arab Council, Secretary General – Maharaja Ranjit Singh Trust.

+On 24 April 2026, Singh defected to the Bharatiya Janata Party after quitting the Aam Aadmi Party along with a group of 6 fellow MPs led by Raghav Chadha.